The Most Pervasive Problem Kin Network Services

 If a single computer is showing the “No internet” message, it is usually a sign that the rest are healthy.
 We can then focus our attention on any software or hardware that is specific to this system.

-Quick Fix: First, eliminate obvious communication obstacles such as bad cables, weak WiFi signal or failing network cards.
+Quick Fix: First, eliminate obvious communication obstacles such as bad cables, weak WiFi signals or failing network cards.
 Make sure that your workstation’s network adapter has the correct IP, subnet and DNS servers.

 If this doesn’t resolve the problem, you can check the firewall software to make sure that the necessary ports are open to the outside network.
 Common ports are 80 and 443 for web traffic and 25, 587 and 465 for 110 and 995 respectively for email.

 Preventive Measure: It is best to set all TCP/IP settings on workstations to “Automatically assigned.”
 To give a uniform configuration to all devices in the network, use a DHCP server.
-Most DHCP servers have the ability to create static IP mappings if a static IP is required on a specific server or workstation.
+Most DHCP servers can create static IP mappings if a static IP is required on a specific server or workstation.

 Network issues can sometimes occur in network equipment such as Firewalls or Routers.